-- 20 particle concentrations in ice cores provide information not only on the concentrations of atmospheric dust in the past but also give insight into the strengths of the dust sources and their changes through the time.
+- 20 1997).
+The particle concentrations in ice cores provide information not only on the concentrations of atmospheric dust in the past but also give insight into the strengths of the dust sources and their changes through the time.
 Polar ice cores from Greenland and Antarctica reconstruct the changes of dust content in the atmosphere over hundreds thousands of years at a hemispherical scale (e.g., De Angelis et al., 1997; Delmonte et al., 2002; Legrand, 1987; Petit et al., 1999; Ruth et al., 2003).
 In contrast, data from ice cores drilled at mid-latitude mountain glaciers proximal to arid areas reconstruct local- to regional- - 25 scale dust aerosol emission histories over shorter timescales (e.g. Grigholm et al., 2015, 2017; Kaspari et al., 2009; Osterberg et al., 2008; Thompson, 2000; Bohleber et al., 2018).

-Mineral dust from North Africa and deserts of the Middle East is regularly deposited on glaciers in the Caucasus Mountains (Kutuzov et al., 2013).
-Due to its high elevation (over 5000 m.a.s.l.) and proximity to arid and semi-arid areas, the Caucasus is a natural trap for desert dust.
-The absence of melt water infiltration near the summit of Elbrus ensures the preservation of a - 30 climatic record in an ice core.
+Mineral dust from North Africa and deserts of the Middle East is regularly deposited on glaciers in the Caucasus Mountains (Kutuzov et al., 2013; Kutuzov et al., 2015).
+Due to its high elevation (over 5000 m.a.s.l.) and proximity to arid and semiarid areas, the Caucasus are-is a natural trap for desert dust.
+The absence of melt water infiltration Conditions-near the summit of Elbrus ensures the preservation of a reasonably long climatic record in an ice core not affected by melt water infiltration.
 High accumulation rates assure high temporal resolution of the ice-core data (Mikhalenko et al., 2015).
 In addition to a study focusing on the long-term trend of black carbon in the Elbrus ice (Lim et al., 2017), several studies of other chemical species are currently in progress, including studies of calcium and of sulfate.
 Data are discussed in two companion papers including the glaciochemistry of the deep Elbrus ice core drilled in 2009 (Preunkert et al., this issue).